jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Part 3

-1. Using Ubuntu Server, in your home directory, using vim, create a shell script named `first-shell.sh` that contains the following:
+1. Using Ubuntu Server, in your home directory, using `vim`, create a shell script named `first-shell.sh` that contains the following:
     1. Add the proper `shebang` on the first line
     1. Add two lines of space
     1. Store the output of the command `date` into the shell variable named **DT**